shuchi-seki/JVP-signal-processing-with-60GHz-radar/README.md

 # JVP-signal-processing-using-60GHz-radar

 This code is designed for Jugular Venous Pulse data processing.
+For reference: (https://doi.org/10.1101/2024.06.04.24308313).
 The raw data was collected using Infineon-BGT60TR13C Radar.
 Once the data is collected, run the data_extract.mat file.
 For post processing, run the other .mat file.

 # Steps for Raw Data Collection
 1. Download the Radar GUI from the link [https://softwaretools.infineon.com/tools/com.ifx.tb.tool.radarfusiongui]